-When we are five years old we start learning the basics about how we deal with other people, react to social situations, and how to survive in the world.
-Most of us continue this education at varying speeds and success rates for the next twelve years.
-Then fewer of us decide that we are gluttons for punishment and continue our education for four or more extra years, and for those of us who are really crazy, and decide we want some extra letters after our name, we do even more.
-When it is all said and done we can look back and see that we have spent somewhere around twelve to twenty years just learning how to meet the expectations of being an adult and succeeding in the world.
-This is what we would consider “normal”.
+When humans are 5 years old, we begin to learn the basics of dealing with other humans, reacting to social situations, and surviving in the world.
+Most of us continue honing these skills at varying speeds and success rates for the next 12 years.
+Some of us opt to be gluttons for punishment and continue our education for 4 or more years, and the truly motivated decide we want more letters behind our name and continue even further.
+When all is said and done, we look back and see we’ve spent 12 to 20 years learning how to be an adult and succeed in the world.
+This is what we consider “normal.”

-Imagine a parent who has a newborn baby and says to themselves, “I expect my child to move out of the house by the time they are fifteen.”
-Many of us would laugh, some of us may shed a little tear for that kid knowing that they are in for a frustrating and tragic childhood, and others would brush it off, knowing how ridiculous that statement sounds.
-Because for the most part it’s placing an unrealistic and unreasonable expectation on most children.
-This expectation sounds rare, but I see it almost everyday…with owners and their dogs.
+Imagine the parent of a newborn saying, “I expect my child to become an adult and move out of the house at the age of 15.”
+Most of us would laugh at this.
+Some may shed a tear for the kid, knowing they’re in for a frustrating childhood.
+Others would brush it off, knowing how ridiculous that statement sounds, because it places an unrealistic and unreasonable expectation on the child.
+This expectation sounds rare, but I see it almost everyday — with owners and their dogs.

-One of the first things I teach my group classes is how to manage expectations.
-In fact, most people who take classes are in class because they want their dogs to be more cooperative, which is a very understandable desire to have.
-You want your dog to make “the right decision” in the heat of the moment, no matter what level of stimulation or distraction they may be experiencing.
-But in a culture where we can have almost anything we want right away we humans get frustrated when we keep our expectations too high for our dog and those expectations aren’t met right away.
+One of the first things I teach my group classes is managing our own expectations.
+Most people who enroll in classes do so because they want their pup to be cooperative.
+This is an understandable desire.
+We want our dogs to make “the right decisions” in the heat of the moment, no matter their level of stimulation or distraction at the time.
+But in a culture where humans can obtain things almost instantly, we get frustrated when we set high expectations and our pups can’t meet those expectations right away.

-Let’s look at it in terms of “dog years” as the American Kennel Club would calculate it.
-When your dog has lived for one human year, it is fifteen years old.
+Let’s look at this in terms of “dog years,” as the American Kennel Club would calculate it.
+When your dog has lived for 1 human year, it is 15 years old.
 He is a teenager.
 He is still growing, becoming more socially understanding, and starting to establish his “world view”.
-He doesn’t always have the best self control even in the best of circumstances.
-When he feels threatened he puffs his chest and wants the threats to know what may happen if they get too close.
-When he sees something he wants, he has a hard time letting go and accepting that he can’t just have it.
-Whatever is in his bubble, is the only thing that exists.
-His biggest influence in life…are his parents!
+He doesn’t always have the most self control, even in the best circumstances.
+When he feels threatened, he puffs his chest to let the threat know what may happen if it gets too close.
+When he sees something he wants, he can’t let go and accept the face that he can’t have it.
+Whatever is in his “bubble” is the only thing that exists.
+His biggest influence in life are his parents.
 Sound familiar?

-So why is it that by the time our dogs are fifteen (one human year) we expect that they should act as mature and seasoned as a grown adult?
-If it was an unreasonable expectation for you when you were fifteen, isn’t it probably an unreasonable expectation for your dog when he’s fifteen?
-If taught and socialized properly they should know some boundaries, have some ability to predict some consequences, but they simply lack the maturity to be as perfect as you want them to be.
-If you think your dog “doesn’t listen” or is “stubborn” it’s actually more likely that at least one of two things are missing; understanding and incentive.
-Both are things that only you can provide them.
+So why is it that by the time our dogs are 15 (one human year) we expect them to act mature and as a grown adult?
+If it was an unreasonable expectation for a human 15-year-old, isn’t it an unreasonable expectation for a dog when he’s 15?
+If taught and socialized properly, dogs should know some boundaries and have some ability to predict consequences, but they simply lack the maturity to be as perfect as you’d like.
+If you think your dog “doesn’t listen” or is “stubborn,” it’s actually more likely that at least one of two things is missing: understanding and incentive.
+Both are things that only you can provide.

-I believe that training is most effective when there is consistency.
-It is up to you to make sure you have all the tools you need to help you and your dog understand each each other, and how to supply your dog with the correct incentives so they can grow and learn the most effective, efficient and rewarding ways.
-And if you don’t know where to find those tools, or how to use them, find the right resource to help you.
-Like children, it starts at home and what your dog communicates through action is how you know if you are on the right path to helping your pup grow into an independent but cooperative twenty-something (2), a mature thirty-something (3), but most importantly, live their whole life happily to the fullest as a member of your family.
+I believe training is most effective when there is consistency.
+It’s up to you to make sure you have all the tools necessary to help you and your dog understand each each other, and how to supply your dog with the correct incentives so they can grow and learn in effective, efficient and rewarding ways.
+If you don’t know where to find those tools, or how to use them, find the right resource to help you.
+Like children, it starts at home.
+You know you’re on the right path when your dog communicates with you through a desired action.
+The right training can help your pup grow into an independent but cooperative 20-something, a mature 30-something, and most importantly, live their entire life to the fullest as a happy member of your family.